Celebrity portraits | Pictures | Reuters

 Celebrity portraits

+Shailene Woodley poses for a portrait in Los Angeles, October 20, 2014.
+REUTERS/Mario Anzuoni

+Actor Mark Wahlberg poses for a portrait in New York December 5, 2013.
+REUTERS/Lucas Jackson

-2014 Sports Illustrated cover models Nina Agdal, Lily Aldridge and Chrissy Teigen pose for a portrait in New York, February 18, 2014.
+Sports Illustrated models Nina Agdal, Lily Aldridge and Chrissy Teigen pose for a portrait in New York, February 18, 2014.
 REUTERS/Carlo Allegri

-2014 Sports Illustrated cover models Nina Agdal, Lily Aldridge and Chrissy Teigen pose for a portrait in New York, February 18, 2014.
-REUTERS/Carlo Allegri

-Actor Mark Wahlberg poses for a portrait while promoting the film "Lone Survivor" in New York December 5, 2013.
-The film is based on the memoir by former U.S. Navy SEAL Marcus Luttrell about the 2005 mission "Operation Red Wings" in Afghanistan....more

-Actor Mark Wahlberg poses for a portrait while promoting the film "Lone Survivor" in New York December 5, 2013.
-The film is based on the memoir by former U.S. Navy SEAL Marcus Luttrell about the 2005 mission "Operation Red Wings" in Afghanistan.
-REUTERS/Lucas Jackson

 Brad Pitt and Jonah Hill pose during the Toronto International Film Festival, September 9, 2011.
 REUTERS/Mark Blinch